-We believe that Jesus-- through his life, death and resurrection-- is rescuing people from their brokeness and despair, restoring them in the midst of their struggles and doubts, and writing their stories into the big story of God’s redeeming and renewing of everything.
+Our hope is that through King’s Cross Church we would look more like the heavenly city (Rev. 7:9-12, 21:1-4, 22:1-5) because Jesus through his life, death and resurrection is rescuing people from their brokenness and despair, restoring them in the midst of their sufferings, struggles and doubts, and writing their stories into the big story of God’s redeeming and renewing of everything.

 Christ’s Gospel - The King’s Grace

-We believe that when Christ ministers his kingdom rule through his church, the lives of individual people are transformed by his grace.
+We believe that when Christ ministers his kingdom rule through his church, the lives of individual people, families and communities are transformed by his grace.

 We see, celebrate and savor God’s big story in worship.